FrankN88/MS2_University-Research-Group/TESTING.md

 ## Manual Testing

 ### Common Elements Testing
-Manual testing was conducted on the following pages in order to assess responsiveness,funcionality and usability:
+Manual testing was conducted on the following pages in order to assess responsiveness,functionality and usability:

 - Hovering over the Navbar will trigger `hover` effect.
 The page the user is in it is clearly visible by the text decoration.
   <details><summary>Navbar hover</summary>